krvivi28/cn_test_codes/lecture-7/topic-6/solution/ProblemStatement.md

-Title: User Registration and Login in MVC Project
+Title: User Registration and Login Routes in MVC Project

 Introduction:
 In an MVC-based project, you have been given two views: "user-register.ejs" and "user-login.ejs."
 Your task is to create four routes to handle user registration and login functionalities.
 The project involves a web application where users can register and log in to access their accounts securely.